awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-add-custom-domain.md

   }
   ```

-  For more information about authorizing actions in CloudFront, ee [Using Identity\-Based Policies \(IAM Policies\) for CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/access-control-managing-permissions.html)\.
+  For more information about authorizing actions in CloudFront, see [Using Identity\-Based Policies \(IAM Policies\) for CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/access-control-managing-permissions.html)\.

   Amazon Cognito initially uses your IAM permissions to configure the CloudFront distribution, but the distribution is managed by AWS\.
 You can't change the configuration of the CloudFront distribution that Amazon Cognito associated with your user pool\.
 For example, you can't update the supported TLS versions in the security policy\.